300 Series: Administration

 Legal Reference (Code of Iowa): §§ 279.8, .20, .23, .23A; 281 IAC 12.3(4)

-IASB Reference: 302.5
+IASB Reference: 302.05

-302.6 - Superintendent Professional Development
+302.6 - Superintendent: Professional Development

-The school board encourages the superintendent to continue professional growth by being involved in professional organizations, attending conferences, continuing education, and participating in other professional activities.
+The board encourages the superintendent to continue professional growth by being involved in professional organizations, attending conferences, continuing education, and participating in other professional activities.

 It is the responsibility of the superintendent to arrange their schedule in order to enable attendance at various conferences and events.
 If a conference or event requires the superintendent to be absent from the office for more than three days, requires overnight travel, or involves unusual expense, the superintendent will bring it to the attention of the board president prior to attending the event.